 15 Ways To Fix Broken Nails

-I’ve had my fair share of broken nails, and I know how annoying it feels when one snaps right before a night out.
+I’ve had my fair share of broken nails because my nails are very thin, and I know how annoying it feels when one snaps right before a night out.
 I always have a few tricks ready to save a nail in seconds.
 Sharing these tips with you is my way of helping you skip the stress and keep your nails looking cute.

 How to fix broken nails